Trump, RFK Jr. face hostile reception at Libertarian convention amid efforts to sway voters

 However, during his 2024 reelection campaign announcement two years ago, Trump called on Congress to pass a law mandating the death penalty for drug dealers.

-On Friday, Kennedy tried to win Libertarians over to his camp by promising to pardon government whistleblower Edward Snowden, currently exiled in Russia, and to drop espionage charges against Julian Assange, the WikiLeaks founder battling U.S. attempts to extradite him from Britain — two figures revered by Libertarians.
+On Friday, Kennedy — who faced a warmer reception than Trump — tried to win Libertarians over to his camp by promising to pardon government whistleblower Edward Snowden, currently exiled in Russia, and to drop espionage charges against Julian Assange, the WikiLeaks founder battling U.S. attempts to extradite him from Britain — two figures revered by Libertarians.
 He also criticized Trump several times for his handling of the pandemic, claiming that Trump violated the Constitution by allowing lockdowns and travel restrictions.

+Kennedy's remarks on Snowden and Assange drew cheers.
+While his audience was comprised of many former Democrats and Republicans, some Libertarians felt he wasn't a true candidate for their party.

 The decision by Libertarian Party leadership to host Trump and Kennedy divided the party and prompted aggressive reactions from some delegates who sought to exclude both candidates from the event.